Air Commodore H S Ratnagar - Back to India

 |Group Captain Ratnagar (2nd from right) after a flight in the Sikorsky S62 Helicopter in Canada.
 Ratnagar was the Air Advisor to the Indian High Commissioner in Canada|

 As his Air Attache tenure came to an end, the US Government had planned to award the 'Legion of Merit' to him.
 The Legion of Merit was instituted by the US in 1943 to recognize the contributions of military officers of friendly countries.
 Previous recipients included the first Indian Commander in Chief of the Indian Army - General (later Field Marshal) K M Cariappa.

 Unfortunately by this time, the Defence Minister was Krishna Menon.
-Krishna Menon did not fancy the idea of the US bestowing medals on Indians, and he was in US at that point of time.
+Krishna Menon did not fancy the idea of the US bestowing medals on Indians, and he was in the US at that point in time.
 The grant of the medal was formally refused.
-This was communicated by the Defence Secretary Mr. Pulla Reddy to Ratnagar.
+This was communicated by Defence Secretary Mr. Pulla Reddy to Ratnagar.

 In 1961, Ratnagar was given his next posting - to come back to India and join Operations Command as the Staff Officer Administration.
 Operations Command was the predecessor of Western Air Command.
 It was under the command of Air Vice Marshal Ehrlich Pinto.
 Pinto was another old friend of Ratnagar from his Bombay Flying Club days.
 Pinto had joined the IAF in 41 and served with the RAF in UK.